 , and the function handleClick

-, declared in the example script, can be employed in the template as values for @disable-if
+, declared in the scoped script, can be employed in the view template as values for @disable-if

 and @hide-if